-Fiver Bill's Story (Continued from page 7)
+Fiver Bill's Story

 those pamphlets, address the box and send it to our special group.

 I heard back from one of the Fivers who happened to be at that meeting about a month later.
 She said she saw an owner who was in pain pick up the Promises card.
 When she read it, she looked around the room and then went and talked to another lady who gave her a hug.